Ethiopia starts partial power generation from Blue Nile dam

 Several rounds of talks have been held in attempts to solve the stalemate.

-The dam’s construction started in 2011 and the completion date was missed years ago due to embezzlement and design flaws.
+The dam’s construction started in 2011 and the completion date was missed years ago due to the embezzlement of funds and design flaws.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.